CARMELO ARDEN QUIN

 The requirements for painting were equally explicit:

-Concretizing the artist’s place in the history of art from Latin America is his inclusion in such groundbreaking exhibitions as Latin American Artists of the Twentieth Century, Plaza de Armas, Seville (Traveled to: Centre Pompidou, Paris; Josef-Haubrich Kunsthalle, Cologne; Museum of Modern Art, New York; La Escuela del Sur: El Taller Torres García y su legado, Museo Nacional Centro de Arte Reina Sofía, Madrid (Traveled to: Archer M. Huntington Art Gallery, Austin, TX; Museo de Monterry, Mexico; Art Museum of the Americas, Washington, DC; the Bronx Museum of Art, New York; Museo Rufino Tamayo, Mexico City); Arte MADI, Museo Nacional Centro de Arte Reina Sofía, Madrid (Traveled to: Museo de Arte Extremeño e Iberoamericano, Badajoz); Beyond Geometry: Experiments in Form 1940s–70s, Los Angeles County Museum of Art (Traveled to: the Miami Art Museum); and Inverted Utopias, Museum of Fine Arts, Houston; A Tale of Two Worlds, Museum für Moderne Kunst, Frankfurt (Traveled to: Museo de Arte Moderno de Buenos Aires); Sur moderno: Journeys of Abstraction, Museum of Modern Art, New York.
-His artwork may be found in the Daros Latin American Collection, Zurich; Harvard Art Museums, Cambridge, MA; Los Angeles County Museum of Art; Museum of Fine Arts, Houston; Museum of Modern Art, New York; and the Patricia Phelps de Cisneros Collection, Caracas and New York; and the Tate Americas Foundation
+The work of Carmelo Arden Quin has been included in such groundbreaking exhibitions as Latin American Artists of the Twentieth Century, Plaza de Armas, Seville (Traveled to: Centre Pompidou, Paris; Josef-Haubrich Kunsthalle, Cologne; Museum of Modern Art, New York); La Escuela del Sur: El Taller Torres García y su legado, Museo Nacional Centro de Arte Reina Sofía, Madrid (Traveled to: Archer M. Huntington Art Gallery, Austin; Museo de Monterry, Mexico; Art Museum of the Americas, Washington, DC; Bronx Museum of Art, New York; Museo Rufino Tamayo, Mexico City); Arte MADI, Museo Nacional Centro de Arte Reina Sofía, Madrid (Traveled to: Museo de Arte Extremeño e Iberoamericano, Badajoz); Beyond Geometry: Experiments in Form 1940s–70s, Los Angeles County Museum of Art (Traveled to: Miami Art Museum); Inverted Utopias, Museum of Fine Arts, Houston; A Tale of Two Worlds, Museum für Moderne Kunst, Frankfurt (Traveled to: Museo de Arte Moderno de Buenos Aires); Sur moderno: Journeys of Abstraction, Museum of Modern Art, New York.
+His artwork may be found in the Daros Latin American Collection, Zurich; Harvard Art Museums, Cambridge, MA; Los Angeles County Museum of Art; Museum of Fine Arts, Houston; Museum of Modern Art, New York; Patricia Phelps de Cisneros Collection, Caracas and New York; and the Tate Americas Foundation